-If you would like your recycled tweets to publish as new tweets, you will need to alter the text.
 We have made a handy tool available to help you find and update any duplicate tweets.

 Twitter is vague about what they deem to be “substantially similar” content.
 They don’t provide guidance about what or how much you need to change for them to consider a post new.
 If in doubt, we recommend erring on the side of caution, so you should change more than you think, if re-purposing an existing post.